+What is a defined benefit pension plan?
 If you are working as a teacher in a public school system, you may be eligible for a state-sponsored defined benefit pension plan that provides you with a fixed monthly payment after your retirement.
-However, you need to determine whether the benefit you get from the defined benefit will be enough to fulfil your post-retirement needs.
+However, you need to determine whether the benefit you get from the defined benefit will be enough to fulfill your post-retirement needs.
 If you feel that the plan is insufficient to meet your expenses after retirement, you will need a supplemental plan that will top up your existing defined benefit plan.
 Most teachers use defined contribution plans to complement their primary defined benefit plans.

 However, if you are not eligible for a government-sponsored defined benefit plan, your only choice is to go for defined contribution plans that are offered by most private employers to their employees.
 In this article, we explain what defined contribution plans are, and how they can help teachers to retire comfortably.